Skip to main content

 Some pregnant women get some redness and soreness at the spot where the needle went in.6,7 This is called a local reaction.

-The redness and soreness will get better in a day or two.
+The redness and soreness will get better in a day or 2.
 In the meantime, you can place a cool, damp cloth on the spot to soothe it and take an over-the-counter pain medication, such as paracetamol, if you feel you need one.
 You should check with your doctor before taking any other pain medications.

 Some pregnant women experience a headache after vaccination.6,7